SMerrony/aghast/docs/Automation.md

 # Automation

-Automations are used to manipulate the Controls that various Integrations may provide.
+Automations are used to send MQTT messages when certain events occur.

 It is expected that Automation facilities will be signficantly expanded, so this page will be updated accordingly.

+An Automation may cause one or more Actions to be performed, optionally a Condition may be checked before running the Actions.

 ## Configuration